Playstyle & Rotation

 General Playstyle

 Holy Paladins are typical reactive healers.
-Unlike proactive healers who rely on set rotations and preemptive “ramps” to build up healing before damage occurs, we respond directly to damage as it happens.
+Unlike proactive healers who rely on set rotations and pre-emptive “ramps” to build up healing before damage occurs, we respond to damage directly as it happens.

 Spending Holy Power